 Direct and incremental costs incurred in structuring the transaction were deferred and were recognized as expense in the consolidated financial statements upon the recognition of the related revenue as discussed above.
 There were no deferred costs at December 31, 2016 and 2015.
-Amounts included in interest expense related to the accretion of the non-controlling interest liability and the 2% return expected to be paid to USB on its non-controlling interest aggregates to \$1.1 million for the year ended December 31, 2016.
+Amounts included in interest expense related to the accretion of the non-controlling interest liability and the 2% return expected to be paid to USB on its non-controlling interest aggregates to \$1.1 million for the year ended December 31, 2015.
+There was no interest accretion for the year ended December 31, 2016.